askmike/gekko/docs/Configuring_gekko.md

     2013-06-02 18:21:15 (INFO): (PROFIT REPORT) original balance:    207.465 USD
     2013-06-02 18:21:15 (INFO): (PROFIT REPORT) current balance:     217.465 USD
     2013-06-02 18:21:15 (INFO): (PROFIT REPORT) profit:          10.000 USD (4.820%)

+#### Special note for CEX.io users

+At CEX.io the asset is bound to devalue over time, however investers are compensated with mining rewards.
+Because the size of this reward depends on factors outside the market **this reward is not taken into consideration when simulating the profit.**

 ### Mailer